 2021 Inspection .
-2 Overview of the 2021 Inspection and Historical Data by Inspection Year .
+2 Overview of the 2021 Inspection .
 3 Part I: Inspection Observations .
 5 Part I.A: Audits with Unsupported Opinions .
 5 Part I.B: Other Instances of Non-Compliance with PCAOB Standards or Rules .
 5 Part II: Observations Related to Quality Control .
-7 Appendix A: Firm's Response to the Draft Inspection Report A-1
+7 Appendix A: Firm's Response to the Draft Inspection Report A -1